 Common symptoms of COVID-19 begin two to 14 days after exposure.
 They include fever, tiredness, and dry cough.
-Other symptoms include sputum production, shortness of breath, sore throat, headache, myalgia (muscle pain) or arthralgia (joint pain), chills, vomiting, and nasal congestion.
-Less frequent symptoms include diarrhea, hemoptysis (coughing up blood from the respiratory tract), and conjunctival congestion.
+Other symptoms include loss of taste or smell, nasal congestion, sore throat, muscle and joint pan, chills, vomiting, nausea, and diarrhea.

 Most of these symptoms are usually mild, and about 80% of people who get the virus will typically recover without needing any special treatment.
-However, about 1 in 6 patients become seriously ill and develop breathing difficulties.

 What general preventive measures should people take?